 While there are some organizations that give a “senior specialist” designation after someone has met strict requirements, there are others that freely give it away.
 You should not put your trust in someone solely based on this title.
 Some investment representatives target senior investors and will pressure them to put their money in unsuitable investments.
 These salespeople will hold “free lunch” seminars and engage in high-pressure sales.

 Unfortunately, they are often focused more on their own agenda and fail to look out for what is best for their senior clients.
 If you are considering investing your money with someone who is using a senior specialist designation, you should do some homework first.
 Call your state securities regulator and research the Financial Industry Regulatory Authority’s BrokerCheck to learn more about the investment representative.

 There is a reason why so many financial professionals use designations.
 They recognize that these titles conjure up trust and authority in the eyes of their clients.
 Seniors have been especially prone to the abuse that accompanies professional designations.
-A study by the FINRA from 2007 discovered that 46 percent of older investors were more likely to take financial advice from someone who was using a professional designation.
+One study discovered that 46 percent of older investors were more likely to take financial advice from someone who was using a professional designation.

 Despite the high number of financial credentials being used in the industry, there are some that are more established and stringent than others.
 Among these designations are:

 Other designations, such as Certified Retirement Financial Adviser, are not as difficult to obtain.

 Want to know more?
 Do not hesitate to get in touch with the professionals from Meyer Wilson.